raboof/testwiki/index.md

 Next up:

-* allow editing the index page
-* show a 'spinner' while saving
-* refresh when logging out
 * speed up saving
+	* check password, enqueue update, send response.
+Doing the update synchronously is too slow :(.
 * draw a nice picture explaining the rough serverless-wiki concept
 * creating new pages

 Done:

+* refresh when logging out
+* allow editing the index page
+* show a gray layover while saving
+* 10 bcrypt iterations rather than 12
 * POSTing it to the lambda
 * editing the markdown from the browser
 * push html to storage